Procedure: Gift fund governance

 - are not held in the Long Term Investment Pool;

-- are either fully expended within a specified timeframe (Spend Down), or receive further gifts (Growth) with the aim of converting to a Perpetual Fund (Endowment);
+- are either fully expended within a specified timeframe (Spend Down), or receive further gifts (Growth) with the aim of converting to a Perpetual Fund;

-- are disestablished once funds are expended or conversion to a Perpetual Fund (Endowment) occurs.
+- are disestablished once monies are expended or conversion to a Perpetual Fund (Endowment) occurs.

-- Upon establishment of an E Fund, the University records the administrative terms of acceptance of the gift/s in the current, approved pro forma Fund Purpose Statement.
+- Upon establishment of the gift fund, the University records the administrative terms of acceptance of the gift/s in the current, approved pro forma Fund Purpose Statement and drafts and approves the Conditions of Award for Scholarship and Prize funds.

-- The University only contribute funds to an E Fund under the terms of an approved gift matching agreement.
+- The University only contributes to term or perpetual funds under the conditions of an approved gift matching agreement.

 - Matching agreements: